 Block schedules also stop you from getting caught up on tasks for unreasonable lengths of time.
 (Half of which you spend scrolling through Facebook because you got bored/got distracted etc.).

 What would a block schedule look like for you?

-If you are a stay-at-home parent, or work-from-home parent, your block schedule might look something like mine.
+work-from-home parent, or part-time-teacher-parent, your block schedule might look something like mine.

 The afternoon/evening block usually involves more feeding of the kiddos.
 (Are you noticing how much these kiddos eat?!
 And why my life right now seems like an endless conveyor belt of feeding and cleaning up ?!).

-We then do some home-based kiddo activity like painting, drawing, or going for a walk.
-During this time I also try to do other household chores/errands such as prepping dinner for more monster feeding.
-Eventually, they are fed (and I am fed up-ha!), bathed, lulled to calmness with stories, and put to bed.
+We then do some home-based kiddo activities like painting, drawing, or going for a walk.
+During this time I also try to do other household chores/errands such as prepping dinner because of course the kiddos need to eat.
+Again.

-The night-time block is where I take time for myself, do more work, or spend time my husband.
+The night-time block is where I take time for myself, do more work, or spend time with my husband.